dordal/userballot/plugins/assets/ReadMe.md

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin helps you add UserBallot user feedback to your  WordPress site.
-UserBallot is a simple decision support tool that allows online businesses to collect directional feedback from their site visitors, in turn helping them make better business decisions.
+Easily add UserBallot simple user feedback to your site.

 == Description ==

 The UserBallot for WordPress plugin helps you add UserBallot user feedback to your WordPress site.
 UserBallot is a simple decision support tool that allows online businesses to collect directional feedback their site visitors and use it to make better business decisions.
 Installing UserBallot on your site will allow you to easily deploy yes or no questions to your site visitors and immediately start seeing the results of their feedback.

 *Are yes or no questions a good idea?*

 Yes!
 By creating short yes or no questions that only require one touch to answer, your site visitors are more likely to answer them.
-This gives you the information you need to make better decisions!
+This gives you the information you need to help you make better decisions!

 *Features:*